jamenendez11/Gatsby-Cluster-Tutorial/README.md

 ## Parallel computing with MATLAB <a name="parallel"></a>

-If you're using the Parralel Computing Toolbox in MATLAB (e.g. if you're using `parfor`), your job submission script will look slightly different:
+If you're using the Parralel Computing Toolbox in MATLAB (e.g. if you're using `parfor`), your job submission script will look slightly different.
+Namely, you will want to
+1. set the `--cpus-per-task` to the number of parallel "workers" you want to use (presumably the maximum possible, which I think is 20 on the Gatsby cluster), and accordingly change the `-c` option when calling MATLAB
+2. remove the `-singleCompThread` option when calling MATLAB So it will look something like this:
 ````
 #!/bin/bash
 #SBATCH --job-name=myjob
 #SBATCH --output=myjob_%A.out
 #SBATCH --time=0-12:00
 #SBATCH --nodes=1
-#SBATCH --cpus-per-task=1
+#SBATCH --cpus-per-task=20
 #SBATCH --mem=1000
 #SBATCH --partition=compute

 cd /nfs/nhome/live/myhome/myfolder/
-srun -n 1 -c 1 /opt/matlab-R2014a/bin/matlab -nosplash -nodesktop -singleCompThread -r "script; exit"
+srun -n 1 -c 20 /opt/matlab-R2014a/bin/matlab -nosplash -nodesktop -r "script; exit"
 ````
+for a MATLAB script `~/myhome/myfolder/script.m` that uses parallel computing.

+You also need to make sure that in your MATLAB script you open a parpool with the same number of workers as the `--cpus-per-task` setting.

 ## Submitting to SWC cluster
 Need to be careful about a [few things](https://wiki.ucl.ac.uk/display/SSC/Matlab) with MATLAB.
 Also, you need to specify the partition, and the location of MATLAB.